patrickbower/cv/README.md

 ## Experience

-- **Creative Technoloist at Buildit (a Wipro Company)**

-`March 2018 - Present`
+- **Creative Technoloist at Buildit (a Wipro Company)** `March 2018 - Present`

    Consultancy working with Fortune 500 enterprises to startups, with clients including Lloyds Banking, GSK and BP.
 I help clients reach their business objectives, often using prototyping to measure customer behaviour and gather insights for digital transformation, continuous improvement, or entering new markets.

-- **Front End Engineer at Digital Detox**

-`October 2012 - February 2018`
+- **Front End Engineer at Digital Detox** `October 2012 - February 2018`

    Web development consultancy specialising in bespoke scalable front-end projects for international brands such as Vodafone, Barclays and Bupa.

-- **Freelance Developer and Designer**

-`August 2010 - September 2012`
+- **Freelance Developer and Designer** `August 2010 - September 2012`

    Design and front-end development across a range of sectors.
 During this period I successfully delivered projects for London agencies including Firebrand, Glock and Cada, completed in-house contracts for brands such as FIFA and ASOS along with maintaining my own client list including U.A.L, Birmingham City Council and Pixel Artworks.

-- **Designer at King**

-`January 2008 - June 2010`
+- **Designer at King** `January 2008 - June 2010`

    Design across all web and print mediums, advertising and marketing campaigns as well as designing for mens street wear collections.

-- **Designer at Design Lab**

-`February 2007 - December 2008`
+- **Designer at Design Lab** `February 2007 - December 2008`

    Design and illustration for clients such as Universal Music, BBC, and THTC Clothing.

-- **Internships and Junior Designer roles**

-`January 2004 - January 2007`
+- **Internships and Junior Designer roles** `January 2004 - January 2007`

    Gaining experience from Birmingham based agencies such as Z3, Slingshot, Pin Stripe and TakTak.

 ## Education

-- **Birmingham City University**
-   `2001 - 2003`
+- **Birmingham City University** `2001 - 2003`

    BA, Visual Communication

+## Links

+- **Personal site** www.patrickbower.com
+- **Linkedin** www.linkedin.com/in/patrick-bower